anthelix/udacity_capstone/README.md

 ### **Explore the Data**
 #### Data Source

-[Datacdictionnary](2_data_dictionnary.ipynb) provides informations about dataset and tables used.
+[Data dictionnary](2_data_dictionnary.ipynb) provides informations about dataset and tables used.
 [This notebook](1_Exploration_python.ipynb) performs a first exploration with Python and explain the datasets, which variables I kept.

 Dataset |File |Data Source|Dataframe Name
 -|-|-|-|